a-malsag/sim-fbm/README.md

 sim-fbm
 ======

-Code to simulate the fractional Brownian motion (fBm) in C.
+Code to simulate the fractional Brownian motion (fBm) in C using GSL.